nais/salsa-action/README.md

 ## Ecosystems

 An ecosystem describes the tooling used to build a project.
-The following ecosystems are supported to generate a Software Bill of Materials (SBOM):
+The following ecosystems bellow are supported to generate a Software Bill of Materials (SBOM).

 Project is not required to use any of the tools listed below.
 The action will attempt to generate an SBOM using the trivy scanner for a project not requiring any of the tools listed below.

 ### go

-There are no pre-requisites for this ecosystem other than the project must be a go module.
+There are no pre-requisites for this ecosystem.

 ### jvm

-#### gradle
+* gradle

 Project must use gradle wrapper for the action to work.